pingswept/me30-website/content/notes/motors.md

 On the PCB next to the motor, you can see the 4 transistors that make up the H-bridge.
 The servo uses two Rohm 2SD2118 NPN power transistors and two complementary 2SB1412 PNP transistors.
 MOSFETs would also work here, but would probably be more expensive.

 Sparkfun has [a good hobby servo explanation](https://learn.sparkfun.com/tutorials/hobby-servo-tutorial) if you want more details.

+## Motor selection

+How do you actually go about selecting and buying a motor?

+Here are a few steps you could run through.

+1. Decide what kind of motion you need.
+If you need to rotate continuously, a brushed DC or universal motor is a good choice.
+If you need to control position, like in a 3D printer or robotic arm, a stepper motor is better.
+If you just need to twitch back and forth across a small angle, a hobby servo might be a better choice.

+2. Figure out how much power you need.
+This is why you took Dynamics last semester. *add a dynamics example here*

+3. Check your various budgets: how much can you spend, but also how big or heavy can the motor be?
+How many motors do you need?
+Just one for a prototype, or 100,000 for a production run of your new electric pogo stick?

+For low power, cheap motors, you're in a bit of a bind.
+Usually, cheap motors are poorly documented.
+You'll get for a DC gearmotor, for example, a voltage rating and a no-load speed, like 12 V, 540 RPM.
+This suggests that if you apply 12 V to the motor with nothing attached, it will spin at 540 RPM.
+That tells you nothing about how fast it will spin when you load it down, unfortunately (though you can be sure it will be slower).

+A decent selection method is to estimate your power, and then estimate the size of a motor that can handle that power.

+As a rough guide:

+* A 1000 W motor is around the volume of a paint can (3.78 L).
+* A 100 W motor is around the volume of a soda can (355 mL).
+* A 10 W motor is around the volume of 5 Oreo cookies stacked up.

+The gearmotor in your kit is rated for 2 W, and probably has a volume of around 1 Oreo cookie (not including the gearbox).
+This power rating is similar to most motors like this, called "type 130," or "toy motors," or "one of those ones like Mabuchi makes."

+Buy a motor that size, and try running it with your load at different voltages to see how it behaves.